fortythreesam/FourthYearProject/report/report.md

 ### 3.2 Image Dataset

 The image data set is held in a custom object.
 It will maintain a copy of the original image, the noisy image and the weak texture patch mask.
 Since the generation of the weak texture patch also estimates the noise level it stores this as well to use when evaluating the result.
-It also provides functionality to reload the data set and set the level of noise that's applied.
+It also provides functionality to reload the data set and set the level of noise that is applied.

 ### 3.3 The Evaluate Function